Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

 \subsection{Inherent insight of LoRe (RQ2)}

 To better understand the inherent insight of LoRe, we analyze the dynamics of RS from both macro and micro perspectives.
 At the macro level, we examine the content diversity and the average number of active creators during the interactions among the platform, creators, and users.
-At the micro level, we investigate the variation in the number of content genres produced by individual creators under different methods.
+At the micro level, we investigate how the number of item genres produced by individual creators varies across different methods.

 \textbf{Macro perspective.} To evaluation the content diversity, we employ entropy which is a widely used metric for measuring diversity~\cite{spellerberg2003tribute}.
 Let $p$ denote the probability density function over genre set $\mathcal{G}$, where $p(g_i)\ (g_i\in\mathcal{G})$ represents the probability of content genre $g_i$.
 Then, the content diversity is defined as $D(p) = \sum_{g_i\in\mathcal{G}} -p(g_i)\log p(g_i)$.
 Diversity is an important property of RS, and increasing diversity is often associated with improved user welfare~\cite{castells2021novelty}.
 Intuitively, higher diversity reflects a more balanced distribution of content genres, whereas lower diversity corresponds to a skewed content distribution in which most content is concentrated in only a few categories.
 Such extreme content distribution may prevent some users from accessing their preferred content, resulting in user churn and reduced user welfare.
 Therefore, greater diversity is more conducive to improving users’ long-term welfare.
-As shown in Table~\ref{tab:diversty_and_creator_num}, our method achieves the highest content diversity across different datasets.
+As shown in Table~\ref{tab:main_table}, our method achieves the highest content diversity across different datasets.
 This demonstrates that our approach enhances the diversity of RS compared with other baselines, which in turn indirectly improves user welfare.

-In our simulations, we assumed that a creator would exit after receiving no clicks for 10 consecutive rounds.
+In our simulations, a creator would exit after receiving no clicks for 10 consecutive rounds.
 We calculated the average number of active creators under different methods across datasets.
-As shown in Table~\ref{tab:diversty_and_creator_num}, our method retains more creators than other baselines.
+As shown in Table~\ref{tab:main_table}, our method retains more creators than other baselines.
 This improvement arises because the platform can influence creators’ behavior by suggesting them creating specific content genre, thereby guiding them to produce content that attracts more clicks.